mirthAI/CSA-Net/README.md

 ```
 python preprocessing.py
 ```
 OR You can download the preprocessed dataset using this [link](https://drive.google.com/drive/folders/1qAkX34E_5kP-2pKDI0RChqWKfTNl1FVQ?usp=sharing).
-After downloading, copy  "list" directory from utils to "/CSANet" path to store text files containing the names of all samples for each task.
+After downloading, copy  "lists" directory from utils to "/CSANet" path to store text files containing the names of all samples for each task.

 The directory structure of the whole project is as follows: